FacebookInstagram

 We look forward to holding this sacred space with you.

-Jasmine St Cliere and Sophie Webb’s offering on Tuesday 17th February and Wednesday 8th April 7pm - 8.30pm
+Jasmine St Cliere and Sophie Webb’s offering on Wednesday 8th April 7pm - 8.30pm

 If you would like to access the Women Supporting Women Fund to subsidise this session, find more details here.